interlock-network/interlock-smartcontracts/alephzero-contracts/ilocksupreme/README.md

 # ILOCKsupreme Smart Contracts

-ILOCKsupreme is the collections of all Interlock Network smart contracts on Aleph Zero.
+ILOCKsupreme is the main collection of Interlock Network smart contracts on Aleph Zero.
 For now this consists of one ERC20-style token contract, and one contract to manage user rewards for surfing the web with browser extension.
+Future contracts will be responsible for Phase 2, where we implement the security staking model for users to actively earn rewards by staking tokens on questionable websites.

 ## How to get setup